opsmill/infrahub/docs/guides/jinja2-rfile.md

 * tags_query.gql: Contains the GraphQL query
 * tags_tpl.j2: Contains the Jinja2 Template
-* .infrahub.yml: Contains the definition for the Rfile
+* .infrahub.yml: Contains the definition for the RFile

 Before we can test our transform we must add the files to a local Git repository.